conlonj25/jamesconlon-dot-dev/src/content/posts/tic-tac-toe.md

 - `history`
 - `currentMove`

 We could add an extra piece of state. i.e. for each move we store a number that represents the location of that move.
 That's cool, but we would have to ensure we keep that new state in sync with the `history` at all times.
 Not so easy, especially in a larger app.
 We could also augment `history` into an object so it could store more detailed information.
-But I don't wanna do that.
+That sounds like a better option but can we go even better?
+Can we use what we already have?

-Let's use what we already have.
 By comparing the board between any two given moves we can determine the location of the move.
-All this information is already in state, we just calculate what we want on the render.
+All this information already exists in state, we just calculate what we want on the render.
 It's definitely putting some computation onto each render but I think here we will get away with it.

 ```javascript
 function getMoveIndex(oldSquare, newSquare) {